 Dr. Miller's research areas and interests intersect through the fields of Heritage Conservation and the Digital Humanities, with a focus in medieval manuscripts and rare books.
 She is an advocate for the advancement of knowledge, access, and diversity of cultural heritage material; and takes a Cognitive Science approach to Instructional Design; and, Information Science, particularly in an online environment.
 These research areas and interests have led to many presentations, and successful grant funded collaborative projects.

-Melissa is a faculty member at the University of Southern California (USC).
+Dr. Miller is a faculty member at the University of Southern California (USC).
 Her primary roles are the Head Librarian for the historic Hoose Library of Philosophy and a Humanities Librarian.
-She is the Subject Specialist (research, collection management & development) for the USC Dornsife College of Letters, Arts, and Sciences departments of: Philosophy; Religion; Anthropology; Linguistics; Comparative Literature; and the History of Science & Technology, and offers research consultations; information literacy instruction and assessment for both the undergraduate and graduate levels.
+She is the Subject Specialist (research, collection management & development) for the USC Dornsife College of Letters, Arts, and Sciences departments of: Philosophy; Religion; Anthropology; Linguistics; and Classics, and offers research consultations; information literacy instruction and assessment for both the undergraduate and graduate levels.

-Melissa is also a faculty member for the Marshall School of Business, Master of Management in Library and Information Science (M.M.L.I.S.).
-As an Assistant University Professor, she teaches research and professional leadership applications for the internship program and project management.
+Additionally, she is a teaching faculty member for the Marshall School of Business, Master of Management in Library and Information Science (M.M.L.I.S.).
+As an Assistant University Professor, she teaches research and professional leadership applications for the internship program.
 Prior to USC, she worked in the corporate sector for nearly two decades (1991-2009), where she held several leadership positions.

 Dr. Miller is a first-generation college graduate who earned her Doctorate in Educational Psychology, with a Cognitive Science focus (Ed.D.) from USC Rossier School of Education, a Master of Management in Library and Information Science (M.M.L.I.S.) from USC Marshall School of Business, and a Bachelor of Arts in Psychology (B.A.) from USC Dana and David Dornsife College of Letters, Arts, and Sciences which she completed as a non-traditional transfer student from Pasadena City College with two Associate in Arts degrees in Humanities (A.A.) and Social and Behavioral Sciences (A.A.).